cleanmedia/cleanwall/README.md

 First boot:

-* Login as user administrator and the password you gave before.
+* Login (on the Quotom target console) as user administrator and the password you gave before.

 * Get ready for ansible deployments: